ksk-jp/plantuml-to-img/README.md

 # Usage

-When using github actions , only you usage is pushing your PlantUml files to your github repository.
+When using github actions, only you usage is pushing your PlantUml files to your github repository.
 If you want to demonstrate on your local machine, you need:

 1. npm ci